HYEOUK CHRIS HAHM, PHD, LCSW

 Emily received her bachelor’s degree in Community Health and Child Development and her Master's degree in Clinical Developmental Health and Psychology from Tufts University.
 She is interested in culturally-sensitive and community-based research with youth and families regarding mental health prevention, education, and interventions.

-Fifi received her B.A. in Clinical Psychology from Tufts University.
-Her time living in and interacting with people from Hong Kong, Taiwan, and Asian communities within the United States sparked her interest in the development and revision of culturally-based mental health prevention, intervention, and psychoeducation.
+Finneas received his B.A. in Clinical Psychology from Tufts University.
+His time living in and interacting with people from Hong Kong, Taiwan, and Asian communities within the United States sparked his interest in the development and revision of culturally-based mental health prevention, intervention, and psychoeducation.